needle-mirror/com.unity.cloud.assets/Documentation~/asset-collection-management-sample.md

    <img alt="Screenshot of adding assets to collection popup" width="380" src="images/add-to-collection-popup.png"/>

-4. Select all the assets you want to add to the collection and click **Add**.
+4. Select all the assets you want to add to the collection.
+5. Select **Add**.

    <img alt="Screenshot of selected assets" width="460" src="images/collection-assets-added.png"/>